 While her choreography has been presented in over 30 NYC venues (including the 92nd Street Y, BAM, BAX, Brooklyn Museum of Art, DTW, Danspace Project, La MaMa, LMCC, among others), Hummel is also known for creating accessible grassroots performances in off-the-beaten-path places in KY, NY, NJ, OK, VA, VT and WV.

 She has been an educational advisor, mentor or faculty member for hundreds of institutions including her alma mater James Madison University; enjoyed significant residencies in support of her choreography from Vermont Performance Lab, BAX/Brooklyn Arts Exchange among others; and taught and lectured widely at American Dance Festival, ACDFA, NYLA, Rutgers, William & Mary, Marlboro College, Virginia Commonwealth University, Washington & Lee, among others.
 She is most proud to be the mom of a lively, lovely dancing boy named Henry.
-(Photos: Above: Kamau Ware.
-Below: Steve Pis
+(Photo by Kamau Ware.)

 I am a storyteller.
 I like people and relationships.
 I create work that opens intimate, demanding physical conversations between dancers and find my deepest pleasure in seeing their individual voices radiate through the movment until the work no longer feels like it is mine, but instead belongs to the dancers.
 I like to give dance away.